May 22, 2026

 A secured loan is a loan that’s backed by collateral — something tangible the lender can take if the loan isn’t paid.
 A common example is a mortgage, where the home itself secures the loan.

-Because the lender can recover losses through the collateral, secured loans typically come with lower interest rates than unsecured loans.
+Because lenders can recover losses from the collateral, secured loans typically come with lower interest rates than unsecured loans.
 But that also means you’re putting your asset at risk if you fall behind on payments.

 Here’s what to know about how secured loans work and whether they’re the right fit for you.